redhat-developer/rhdh-dynamic-plugin-factory/README.md

 - `repo`: Repository URL (HTTPS or SSH)
 - `repo-ref`: Git reference (branch, tag, or commit SHA)
-- `repo-backstage-version`: Backstage version used by the source repository
-- `repo-flat`: Whether the repository has a flat structure (default: `false`)

 #### 3. `config/plugins-list.yaml` (Required)